 Thank you for visiting our website and welcome to St. Luke's Cathedral in Portland, a vibrant and exciting city on the beautiful coast of Maine.
 If you are looking for a new spiritual home or are just "visiting", we welcome you!

 Update from Haiti.
+The newest Haiti Newsletter can be found here!
 Photos have been posted in e-flashes and the cathedral facebook page.
 While the old school and church building in Duny has suffered enormous damage, the new school has survived.
 To help Haiti, please continue to bring quarters for the school food program.
-Additional donations may be made through Episcopal Relief and Development.

 See the Presiding Bishop's video for a wonderful answer to what it means to be part of the Jesus movement.